History of Russia: Peter the Great

 Peter re-organized his government based on the latest Western models, molding Russia into an absolutist state.
-He replaced the old boyar Duma (council of nobles) with a nine-member senate, in effect a supreme council of state.
+He replaced the old boyar Duma (council of nobles) with a Senate, in effect a supreme council of state.
 The countryside was also divided into new provinces and districts.
 Peter told the senate that its mission was to collect taxes.
 In turn tax revenues tripled over the course of his reign.

 Administrative Collegia (ministries) were established in St. Petersburg, to replace the old governmental departments.
 In 1722, Peter promulgated his famous Table of ranks.
 As part of the government reform, the Orthodox Church was partially incorporated into the country's administrative structure, in effect making it a tool of the state.
 Peter abolished the patriarchate and replaced it with a collective body, the Holy Synod, led by a lay government official.
 Peter continued and intensified his predecessors' requirement of state service for all nobles.

 By then, the once powerful Persian Safavid Empire to the south was heavily declining.
 Taking advantage, Peter launched the Russo-Persian War (1722–1723), known as "The Persian Expedition of Peter the Great" by Russian histographers, in order to be the first Russian emperor to establish Russian influence in the Caucasus and Caspian Sea region.
 After considerable success and the capture of many provinces and cities in the Caucasus and northern mainland Persia, the Safavids were forced to hand over the territories to Russia.
 However, by 12 years later, all the territories were ceded back to Persia, which was now led by the charismatic military genius Nader Shah, as part of the Treaty of Resht and Treaty of Ganja and the Russo-Persian alliance against the Ottoman Empire, the common neighbouring rivalling enemy.

 Peter the Great died in 1725, leaving an unsettled succession, but Russia had become a great power by the end of his reign.
 Peter I was succeeded by his second wife, Catherine I (1725–1727), who was merely a figurehead for a powerful group of high officials, then by his minor grandson, Peter II (1727–1730), then by his niece, Anna (1730–1740), daughter of Tsar Ivan V. The heir to Anna was soon deposed in a coup and Elizabeth, daughter of Peter I, ruled from 1741 to 1762.
 During her reign, Russia took part in the Seven Years' War.